akgunmedya/Instagram-Picture/readme.txt

 = Version 2.0 (October xx, 2013) =
 * New Module: Widget (User-Infos)
 * New Module: Lightbox
+* New Module: Remove images (public or not public)
 * Improvement: Code revision
 * Improvement: 15 new Styles (Widget)
 * Improvement: Admin-Page Style